suvarnrk/waph-suvarnrk/labs/lab2/README.md

 ```
 ![web page after adding internal CSS and external CSS](images/css.png)

+\pagebreak
 ### Task 3: JQuery

-We included the jQuery library in the HTML code, incorporating two buttons one for jQuery Ajax GET and the other for jQuery Ajax POST.
-These buttons are designed to initiate GET and POST calls, respectively, to echo.php using jQuery.
-In the case of the Ajax GET request to echo.php, we inspected the response in the view, noting that it was a GET call with a status code of 200 OK.
+JQuery library has been added to the HTML code.
+2 corresponding buttons i.e Jquery Ajax Get and Jquery Ajax Post have been added to make GET and POST calls respectively using Jquery to echo.php.
 **i.** Ajax GET request to echo.php , the response is analyzed in the inpect view.
 The call was GET and status code was 200OK.

 ```HTML